evmos/evmos/x/inflation/spec/01_concepts.md

 daily provision (`epochProvison`) of Evmos tokens is minted and allocated to staking rewards, usage incentives and the community pool.
 The epoch provision depends on parameters and is calculated every day.

-At the end of each epoch, the epoch provision is recalculated with the calculation below:
+The calculation of the epoch provision is done according to the following formula:

 ```latex
 periodProvision = exponentialDecay       *  bondingIncentive